enfycius/enfycius/README.md

 ### :star: Interests

-- Coastal Engineering
-- River Engineering
-- Computer Simulation (Fluid Dynamics Simulation)
-- Cloud Computing
-- Mathematical Modeling
+- ConstructionIT
+- Applications of computer vision and machine learning
+- Sensor fusion and tracking
-- Development of Wave Prediction Technology with AI-based Models
+- Development of construction robot based on ROS with various AI models

 ---